jariperttunen/FineRoots/README.md

 ## Using FineRoots

 First, run `extract` without any command line options.
 It will read the file *files.txt* and produce root link information (connections) to standard output and to file *kaikki.dat*.
+The file *files.txt* contains WinRhizo file names to be processed.

 Then run `mfr` to produce Lignum XML files from *kaikki.dat*:
 + mfr kaikki.dat -writeXML